Kourtney Kardashian Fans Claim Her Kids Are In Danger In Latest Bathing Suit Photos

 “She froze her eggs last year, which is a huge sense of insurance,” the source stated, adding that Kardashian “has a ton of energy and feels like she could have more kids in a few years.”

-“As she turns 40 she does wonders who, when, how or if she will ever have any more kids,” says the informant.
+“As she turns 40 she does wonder who, when, how or if she will ever have any more kids,” says the informant.

 Fans can see more of Kourtney Kardashian’s life with her three children by following her on social media.